 “One third of the island consists of National Park, there’s ample opportunity for hiking & enjoying the outdoors and above all it’s quiet and away from the crowds”, said Ken.

 That was all the convincing I needed!
-So on a sunny Thursday morning, around 10am, we found ourselves boarding the Kapetan Luka catamaran from Korcula to Pomena, the biggest settlement on the island.
+So on a sunny Thursday morning, we found ourselves boarding the Kapetan Luka catamaran from Korcula to Pomena, the biggest settlement on the island, keen to discover the best things to do in Mljet.

 There are only 2 main settlements within the National Park: Pomena and Polace.
 We stayed in the latter, a 5km from where the catamaran dropped us off.
 It was the end of tourist season and Polace looked pretty desolate: it’s the kind of place that heaves with people in July and August, but goes back to its sleepy self for the rest of the year…